Mark Blockus, LPC Intern, NCC, CCTP

 supervised by Juliane Taylor Shore, LPC-S, LMFT-S

 Mark works with mindfulness and EMDR, in addition to his work with couples.
 He utilizes Gottman and Relational Life Therapy (RLT) to guide couples to improved relational health.
 He has experience working with couples in all stages of relationship.
 Mark can work with those who have trauma issues, dual diagnosis and substance abuse, as well as difficulty in relationships.
+Mark is a certified clinical trauma professional.
 He is deeply compassionate and has a style that allows the client to lead while taking advantage of his expertise.
-Mark has experience with working with those who have suffered from severe trauma, including those who have been diagnosed with DID.
+He has experience with working with those who have suffered from severe trauma, including those who have been diagnosed with DID.

 Complex trauma and dissociation including EMDR protocols

 Do not try to save the whole world

 Instead, create a clearing in the dense forest of your life and wait there patiently,

 until the song that is your life

 and you recognize and greet it.